simonaszilinskas/do-I-really-need-a-huge-llm/README.md

 ## Data sources used

 - We trained our data using the [WildChat dataset](https://huggingface.co/datasets/allenai/WildChat) and [ShareGPT52K dataset](https://huggingface.co/datasets/RyokoAI/ShareGPT52K/tree/main/old).
-- Environmental impact from the models were estimated using [EcoLogits](https://huggingface.co/spaces/genai-impact/ecologits-calculator) while computational costs were recovered from [OpenRouter.ai](https://openrouter.ai/).
+- Environmental impact from the models was estimated using [EcoLogits](https://huggingface.co/spaces/genai-impact/ecologits-calculator) while we recovered computational costs from [OpenRouter.ai](https://openrouter.ai/).

 ## Models used